Ano Turtiainen: Power Belongs to the People

 In 2021, Turtiainen expanded his parliamentary group into a full political party, called "Power Belongs to the People".
 According to the party, the required 5,000 voter signatures were collected in a one day.

 After the Russian invasion of Ukraine in 2022, Turtiainen caused public controversy with statements supporting Russia.
 The controversy caused 6 out of 10 Regional Council representatives of Power Belongs to the People to resign from the party.
 Turtiainen called them "opportunists".

 After the 2023 parliamentary election, Turtiainen and his party secretary Marko Hiltunen were invited to attend the Russian government-organised St. Petersburg International Economic Forum.
 Both have said that Russia paid for their tickets, which cost more than €25,000.

 Turtiainen was expelled from the party's leadership in March 2024 due to disagreements with the rest of the leadership.
 After this, the party publicly distanced itself from Turtiainen's pro-Russian positions.

 Russia connection

 Former Member of Parliament Turtiainen, who has been described as pro-Russia, participated in an international conference in Moscow in April 2024 and Yalta International Economic Forum in November 2024.

-In November 2025, amid the Russo-Ukrainian war (2022–present), Turtiainen said that he had moved to Moscow, Russia, and was learning Russian.
-He also said: "... after all, we [Finns] are one and the same people with them [Russians].
+In October 2025, amid the Russo-Ukrainian war, Turtiainen moved to Moscow, Russia, and started learning Russian.
+In November 2025, he said: "... after all, we [Finns] are one and the same people with them [Russians].
 If in the future we become part of them, still with our own legislation and other things, we would be one family, like brothers and sisters with them ...".
+In December 2025, Turtiainen said he was ready to fight with Russian forces against Finns.
+Later in the same month, Turtiainen said he has received political asylum in Russia.
+According to the Russian newspaper Argumenty i Fakty, Turtiainen claims he has been persecuted in Finland because of his pro-Russia statements and criticism of NATO.

+In his speech at the Yaroslavl State University in May 2026, he said: "The Russophobic political class, subservient to the Anglo-Saxons, has destroyed Finland so badly that it is impossible for Finns to fix it. ...
+In my opinion, the situation is already so serious that Russia is forced to intervene in Finland's situation.
+Simply for the sake of its own security, not to mention for the sake of Russia's brother nation – the Finnish people – and also for the sake of world peace."